bxhku/XiaoBing/index.md

 **Biography:**
 <div style="text-align:justify;">
 Bing Xiao received the B.Sc. degree in applied physics from Anhui University, Hefei, China, in 2009, the M.Sc. degree in radio physics from University of Electronic Science and Technology of China (UESTC), Chengdu, China, in 2012, Ph.D. degree in electronic engineering at The University of Hong Kong, Hong Kong, China, in 2021.
 From 2021, he is a postdoc researcher in the State Key Laboratory of Terahertz and Millimeter Waves, Department of electrical engineering, City University of Hong Kong.
-His current research interests include antennas of smart devices and IoT.<br />
+His current research interests include mobile smart device antennas, multi-mode antennas, theory of characteristic modes, etc.<br />
 <br />

 </div>